DictionaryFrancis/eCommerce-Sneakers/README.md

-# eCommerce-Sneakers
+# eCommerce-Sneakers 👟

-This is a project from my eCommerce Sneaker 👟
+This is a project from my eCommerce Sneaker

-<h1>eCommerce Website</h1>
+<h1>eCommerce Website 👟</h1>

 <li> eCommerce website where we sell the most pretty sneaker</li>
 <li>Contains Lightbox when open the gallery</li>